Luxury suite

 Wi-Fi is included in the rate; the per-night conservation levy is billed separately.

-Nine luxury suites on the ridge above the Msunduze valley.
+Nine stone-and-thatch suites on the clifftop above the Msunduze valley.

 Sleeps 2

-One of nine suites, each with a private plunge pool and an indoor outdoor shower.
+One of nine stone-and-thatch clifftop suites, each with a private plunge pool, a deck hammock, an indoor and outdoor shower, and a valley view to the Lebombo mountains.

 Two daily safaris in Manyoni’s big-five country.